ethereum/ethereum-org-website/src/content/smart-contracts/index.md

 ### Privacy protection {#privacy-protection}

-Smart contracts can also protect privacy.
+Smart contracts can also protect your privacy.
 Since Ethereum is a pseudonymous network (your transactions are tied publicly to a unique cryptographic address, not your identity), you can protect your privacy from observers.

 ### Visible terms {#visible-terms}